What are traditional New Year’s flowers?

 , with its gracefully peeled petals, looks almost like a champagne bottle popping open, and so it fits harmoniously with New Year’s decor.
 Lilies also come in an elegant variety of wintry colors.

-is tightly associated with Christmas, especially given its luxurious red and green leaves.
+The poinsettia is tightly associated with Christmas, especially given its luxurious red and green leaves.
 But it makes for a great decorative or gift-giving plant throughout the holiday season.

 To whom can I send New Year’s wishes with flowers?